TriangleLeft/assert-dialog/README.md

 Usage
 -----

-First you have to init it.
+Before you start using it, you have to init it.
 Preferable place to do that, is your applicaion onCreate() method.
+First param - operation mode: debug or release.
+Second param - context to create dialog from.

 ```java
     @Override
     public void onCreate() {